mpossas/app-posterr/README.md

 - Create a new service to filter posts by a user ID and "post" and "reply" types.
 These posts would appear in the new "Posts and Replies" feed.
 - Adjust the other services that return posts to ignore "reply" type posts.
 - Assuming replies count towards the daily post limit, they would already be counted.

+## Critique

+If I had more time, I would have just downloaded the icons I use instead of the entire fontawesome-free library.
+I would have also added unit tests to the project.

+If this project were to grow, I believe the daily limit of five posts would be an obstacle.
+It would have to at least disregard reposts.

+In a real-life situation, the project could use NuxtJS for SSR.
+The service layer would be handled by a server with superior computing power.
+The content could also be cached by a CDN like Amazon CloudFront, providing a faster and more consistent website for the user.